 Congratulations to all the other winners, because that’s what makes this so rewarding: … the quality of vehicles at the show was truly amazing, and the dedication of the owners in restoring and creating their babies was magnificent.

-Peace to all – Live Your Dreams.
+Peace and Love – Live Your Dreams.